netgroup/srv6-southbound-api-evaluation/README.md

 ### How to perform the gRPC experiment ###

-In the Client machine, move in to the gRPC folder
+In the server machine, move in to the /srv6-controller/grpc folder.

-    cd gRPC/

-Open the A_gRPC_20Times.py file

-    nano A_gRPC_20Times.py

-Change the value of "_Device" variable to the selected <interface> in step 7.
-Now press ctrl+o and then ctrl+x In the server machine, to gRPC folder and run the gRPC servers.
+Open the grpc_server.py file.
+Change the value of "\_Device" variable to the proper <interface> of the device.

-    sudo python Server_gRPC_Shell.py secure
-    sudo python Server_gRPC_Shell.py insecure
+Run the servers in two different terminals:

-    sudo python NullServer_gRPC.py secure
+    sudo python grpc_server.py -s
-    sudo python NullServer_gRPC.py insecure
+    sudo python grpc_server.py

-In the client machine, run A_gRPC_20Times.py
+In the client machine, move in to the /srv6-controller/grpc folder.
+Open measure_grpc_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
+Select the connection type by setting "SECURE" parameter in the file. if you choose "True" then the client will make secured connections otherwise insecure connections.
+Then run the file:

-    sudo python A_gRPC_20Times.py
+    sudo python measure_grpc_client.py

-After the execution is finished the results of the Full process and Just communication parts (with and without packet loss and delay) will be in the gRPC/PureResults folder
+After the execution is finished the results will be in grpc/gRPC20.txt file

 ### How to perform the REST experiment ###

-In the Client machine, move in to the REST folder
+In the server machine, move in to the /srv6-controller/rest folder.

-    cd REST/

-Open the A_REST_20Times.py file

-    nano A_REST_20Times.py

-Change the value of "_Device" variable to the selected <interface> in step 7.
-Now press ctrl+o and then ctrl+x In the server machine, to REST folder and run the REST servers.
+Open the rest_server.py file.
+Change the value of "\_Device" variable to the proper <interface> of the device.

-    sudo python Server_REST_Shell.py secure
-    sudo python Server_REST_Shell.py insecure
+Run the servers in two different terminals:

-    sudo python NullServer_REST.py secure
+    sudo python rest_server.py -s
-    sudo python NullServer_REST.py insecure
+    sudo python rest_server.py

-In the client machine, run A_REST_20Times.py
+In the client machine, move in to the /srv6-controller/rest folder.
+Open measure_rest_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
+Select the connection type by setting "SECURE" parameter in the file. if you choose "True" then the client will make secured connections otherwise insecure connections.
+Then run the file:

-    sudo python A_REST_20Times.py
+    sudo python measure_rest_client.py

-After the execution is finished the results of the Full process and Just communication parts (with and without packet loss and delay) will be in the REST/PureResults folder
+After the execution is finished the results will be in rest/REST20.txt file

 ### How to perform the SSH experiment ###

+In the server machine, move in to the /srv6-controller/ssh folder.
+Open the ssh_server.py file.
+Change the value of "\_Device" variable to the proper <interface> of the device.
+Run the servers in two different terminals:

+    sudo python ssh_server.py

+In the client machine, move in to the /srv6-controller/ssh folder.
+Open measure_ssh_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
+Then run the file:

+    sudo python measure_ssh_client.py

+After the execution is finished the results will be in ssh/SSH20.txt file

+### How to perform the NETCONF experiment ###

-In the Client machine, move in to the SSH folder
+In the server machine, move in to the /srv6-controller/netconf folder.

-    cd SSH/

-Open the A_SSH_20Times.py file

-    nano A_SSH_20Times.py

-Change the value of "_Device" variable to the selected <interface> in step 7.
-Now press ctrl+o and then ctrl+x In the client machine, run A_REST_20Times.py
+Open the netconf_server.py file.
+Change the value of "\_Device" variable to the proper <interface> of the device.
+Run the servers in two different terminals:

+    sudo python netconf_server.py

+In the client machine, move in to the /srv6-controller/netconf folder.
+Open measure_netconf_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
+Then run the file:

-    sudo python A_SSH_20Times.py
+    sudo python measure_netconf_client.py

-After the execution is finished the results of the Full process and Just communication parts (with and without packet loss and delay) will be in the SSH/PureResults folder
+After the execution is finished the results will be in netconf/netconf20.txt file

 ### How to perform the pyroute2 and shell experiments ###

-In the server, move in to the LocalRuleEnforcement folder
+In the server, move in to the /srv6-controller/LocalRuleEnforcement folder.

-    cd LocalRuleEnforcement/

-Open A_LocalRuleEnforcement_20Times.py

-    nano A_LocalRuleEnforcement_20Times.py

-Change the value of "_Device" variable to the selected <interface> in step 7.
-Now press ctrl+o and then ctrl+x In the server, run A_LocalRuleEnforcement_20Times.py
+Open the Pyroute2_LRE.py  Shell_LRE.py files.
+Change the value of "\_Device" variable to the proper <interface> of the device.
+Run the codes:

+    sudo python Pyroute2_LRE.py
-    sudo python A_LocalRuleEnforcement_20Times.py
+    sudo python Shell_LRE.py

-After the execution is finished the results of the Full process and Just communication parts (with and without packet loss and delay) will be in the LocalRuleEnforcement folder
+After the execution is finished the results will be in LocalRuleEnforcement/LocalRuleEnforcement20.txt file

+### How to Measure the CPU usage ###
+Go to /srv6-controller/cpu-measurements folder.
+Run the plot-cpu.py code:

+    sudo python plot-cpu.py

+By pressing the ctrl+c the measurement will be stopped.
+Press these keys exactly one time (not more than that)

+### How to Measure the Memory usage ###
+Go to memory-measurement folder.
+Run the monitor.sh code:

+    sudo bash ./monitor.sh

+By pressing the ctrl+c the measurement will be stopped.
+Press these keys exactly one time (not more than that)